trickeydan/Pace/readme.md

 * Ensure these are removed before production.

 To contribute:
-* Please test Browser functionality before opening PR using `php artisan dusk`
+* <del>Please test Browser functionality before opening PR using `php artisan dusk` </del>
+* Dusk tests are broken on travis.
+To be fixed soon.
 * Standard code tests will be run by Travis CI

+Features to introduce before initial release
+* Laravel Dusk browser tests
+* Webhooks

 Features to be introduced after initial release
 * Upgrade to Bootstrap 4 once released.